openshift/microshift/docs/default_csi_plugin.md

 > **IMPORTANT!** The default LVMS configuration is intended to match the developer environment described in [MicroShift Development Environment](./devenv_setup.md).
 See section **[Configuring LVMS](#Configuring-LVMS)** for guidance on configuring LVMS for your environment.

 MicroShift enables dynamic storage provisioning out of the box with the LVMS CSI plugin.
-This plugin is a downstream Red Hat fork of TopoLVM.
+This plugin is a downstream Red Hat build of TopoLVM.
 This provisioner will create a new LVM logical volume in the `rhel` volume group for each PersistenVolumeClaim(PVC), and make these volumes available to pods.
 For more information on LVMS, visit the repo's [README](https://github.com/red-hat-storage/topolvm).